Burke–Berryman House

-The Burke–Berryman House, at 418 Cheney St. in Reno, Nevada, is a historic house with elements of Queen Anne and Colonial Revival architecture.
+The Burke–Berryman House, at 418 Cheney St. in Reno, Nevada, has elements of Queen Anne and Colonial Revival architecture.
 It was built c.1909-10 as a rental house in the "Burke's Addition" area of Reno, developed by Charles H. Burke.

 An early occupant was Samuel W. Goodale, a Chief Surveyor with the U.S. Survey Office, who lived there up to c.1917.
 It was sold to James J. Berryman in 1919 and he and his wife lived there from 1919 to 1934.
 It is one of relatively few houses of its era surviving in its neighborhood.
-It is now owned and maintained by the mental health company Zephyr Wellness.
+It is now owned and maintained by Oasis Pond Supply.

 It was listed on the National Register of Historic Places in 2004.
-It was deemed significant "its role in Reno's community planning and development history" and "as an excellent local example of simplified residential Queen Anne/Colonial Revival architecture."
+It was deemed significant for "its role in Reno's community planning and development history" and "as an excellent local example of simplified residential Queen Anne/Colonial Revival architecture."